 7. At night, my top and all-time favorite hangout was Coffee Blends, a modest café farther out on UPLB Grove.
 They opened at around 6 PM, and I often came on time.
 Then, I would spend the rest of the night there, working on my manuscript or just daydreaming, while sipping on my favorite brewed coffee.

 What I loved about Coffee Blends was that it’s a simple place, nothing fancy.
 Small tables, painted wooden chairs that looked more appropriate for kindergarten, no Wi-Fi.
 Even so, I still loved spending time here.

 Maybe because food and coffee were cheap?
-I usually ordered brewed coffee for Php50 (Php75 if with a refill) and burrito for Php60 if memory serves me right.
+I usually ordered brewed coffee for Php 50 (Php 75 if with a refill) and a burrito for Php 60 if memory serves me right.
 They also had pasta dishes and toast at about the same price.

-Or maybe because of the ambience?
+Or maybe because of the ambiance?
 Coffee Blends had ambient lighting, complemented by the tuneful songs they play.
 It was also rarely noisy here.
 I guess that helped inspire my creativity and emotions.

 Or maybe because the service was good?
 The beautiful owners managed the café themselves.
 Although quite shy, they were always attentive and graceful.

 Or maybe it was all of the above that made me love Coffee Blends so much.
 Like I often say, the best coffee places have no need to offer free Wi-Fi!